Election 2026 FAQs For Voting Day

 You may vote in local elections if you meet the voter eligibility requirements of a resident elector.
 A person may register at the time of voting by satisfying the election official of the applicant's identity and place of residence, including signing a solemn declaration confirming their place of residence if needed.
 For more information, please contact your local government.

-Can an elector vote in more than one jurisdiction if they owns property in another jurisdiction?
+Can I vote in more than one election if I own property in another jurisdiction?

 Yes, if the person is eligible to vote as a resident and non-resident elector they may vote in the jurisdiction where they reside and register as a non-resident property elector in another jurisdiction that they own property.